-Single qubit gates can be performed on-site in each QD and do not require shuttling, and we assume that one QD per register is equipped with a readout apparatus, allowing to measure and initialize all qubits in four successive steps combined with SWAP gates or other operations to transfer the spin projection between neighboring QDs.
-In summary, time and operations are comparable on both platforms, with the addition of 10 SWAP gates in the modular architecture.
+Single-qubit gates can be performed on-site in each QD and do not require shuttling, and we assume that one QD per register is equipped with a readout apparatus, allowing us to measure and initialize all qubits in four successive steps combined with SWAP gates or other operations to transfer the spin projection between neighboring QDs.
+In summary, time and operations are comparable on both architectures, with the addition of 10 SWAP gates in the modular architecture.
 The spin bus is able to implement a single round of QAOA $\approx\SI{10}{\mu\meter}/v$ faster than the modular architecture, including initialization and readout.